-Our College Psychologists, Roy Moosa and Tim Hardy-Atkins, provide academic and personal development counsel and advise to students, and can be referred to by parents or staff with parent approval.
+Our College Psychologists, Laura Hegney and Roy Moosa, provide academic and personal development counsel and advise to students, and can be referred to by parents or staff with parent approval.

-A Community Health Nurse is available two days per week.
+Our College Nurse, Elizabeth Harding, is available two days per week and every second Friday.
 Responsibilities include health promotion programs, early intervention, assessments and referrals.

 Tara Morrison is heading our Girls Academy, which is a college-based program that uses sport, mentoring and extra-curricular activities to increase engagement, participation and achievement at our college.